samtudor0112/MCTS-TicTacToe-Parallel/README.md

 # COSC3500-parallel
 A parallel hypercube tic-tac-toe engine using MCTS

+This is the serial branch.

 COSC3500 Major Project Final

 Compilation instructions:
-I am using cmake to build my project.
-The version of cmake on getafix is new enough to be able to build my project, but if not, an installation script cmake.sh is provided.
+I am using CMake to build my project.
+The version of CMake on getafix is new enough to be able to build my project, but if not, an installation script cmake.sh is provided.

 1. Start in directory COSC3500-parallel
 2. ```module load gnu cmake```